ContainerSSH/agent/USAGE.md

 the value of `\0` or a newline (`\n`) is received on `stdin`.
 This byte will not be passed to the program and if any other byte is received the agent will exit to prevent data stream corruption.

+## Writing files

+The backend APIs do not support adding custom files on the fly in containers.
+So the `write-file` mode was created.
+The mode takes just one argument, the name and path of the file to write.
+The contents of the file will be read from standard input

 ## Reporting PID